top of page

 What to do next?

-One of Ultra Sports Clinic’s highly experienced physiotherapists can diagnose your condition with a thorough musculoskeletal examination.
+One of Ultra Sports Clinic’s highly experienced London physiotherapists can diagnose your condition with a thorough musculoskeletal examination.

 Moreover, our Consultant Radiologist, Dr Rob Katz, can accurately diagnose your strain or sprain using our state of the art Ultrasound machine.
 If further imaging (such as MRI scan) is indicated, we can refer you to one of the many Consultants that Ultra Sports Clinic work with to ensure best possible outcomes.